Muhammad Shahabuddin: Early life

-Muhammad Shahabuddin was born on 13 May 1895 at Ellore in Madras.
+Shahabuddin was born on 13 May 1895 at Ellore in erstwhile Madras State to a Deccani Muslim family.
 He graduated in arts from Madras Christian College and in law from Madras Law College.

 Career

-He joined the Indian Civil Service in November 1921 and was posted as a sub-collector at Madras.
+Shahabuddin joined the Indian Civil Service in November 1921 and was posted as a sub-collector at Madras.
 He later served as a joint magistrate and a district and session judge until February 1943 when he was appointed an additional judge of the Madras High Court.
 In September 1945 he was confirmed as a judge of the Madras High Court.

-Justice Shahabuddin was appointed as a judge of Dhaka High Court after the Partition.
+Shahabuddin was appointed as a judge of Dhaka High Court after the Partition.
 He served on the Indo-Pak Boundary Disputes Tribunal in 1949–50.
 He became the Chief Justice of the Dhaka High Court in February 1950.
 In 1953 he was appointed as a judge of the Federal Court.
 From 22 December 1954 to 14 June 1955 he acted as the Governor of East Bengal (Pakistan).
-Prime Minister Mohammad Ali Chaudhury handed over the government of East Pakistan to Abu Hossain Sarkar and made him chief Minister on 3 June 1955.
+Prime Minister Mohammad Ali Chaudhury handed over the government of East Pakistan to Abu Hossain Sarkar and made him Chief Minister on 3 June 1955.
 Shahabuddin was not told of the decision beforehand and as a result he resigned from the governorship on 4 June 1955.
 He became the Chief Justice of Pakistan in 1955.
-Justice Shahabuddin also chaired the Constitution Commission.
+Shahabuddin also chaired the Constitution Commission.

 Death

-He died on 12 May 1960 in Lahore, Pakistan.
+Shahabuddin died on 13 April 1971 in Lahore, Pakistan.